Bit-Developer/online-judge-mean/README.md

 <kbd>![image](/public/solution.png)</kbd>

 # Function
 This application is used to solve algorithm questions.
-You can submit the solution to see if it passes all the test cases.
-Currently, three languages are supported, java, javascript and python.
+You can submit the solution to see if it passes all test cases.
+Three programming languages(Java, Javascript and Python) are currently supported.
+Below are the available features.
-The implemented functions are listed as follows.
-* User Authentication - Based Token, Register, Login, Auto Login, User Profile, Reset Password, etc.
+* Token Based Authentication - Register, Login, Auto Login, User Profile, Reset Password, etc.
 * User Management - Create, Update, Delete user.
 * Question Management - Create, Update, Delete question.
 * Database Management - Import and Export data with csv files for users, questions and submissions.